ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

 When a Wielder dies they drop their Weapon on the ground.
 The player decides what skills, spells, and memories to store in the Weapon for the next Wielder.
 As Wielders fight and die the Weapon grows stronger, shaped by the player and the Wielders.

-This is less a set of rules, and more of a bunch of ideas and dials you can tweak and change to fit your group.

 ## Questions for the group

 Some of the people I play with don't care about lore and worldbuilding; they just want to explore dungeons, solve puzzles and get loot.
 For groups that want more lore, you'll have to decide a few questions for yourselves: